Stackdriver/stackdriver-prometheus/README.md

 working on [a
 design](https://docs.google.com/document/d/1TEqqE_Stq04drhjSU1I7Ctmuy0dpsvlPL1AKxqEQoSg/edit)
 with the necessary changes to the Prometheus server within the Prometheus community.
-Access to the design document may require membership on [prometheus-developers@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-developers).
+Discussion happens in the document and in [this thread](https://groups.google.com/d/topic/prometheus-developers/BdhHaSP-qG0/discussion).
+Access to the design document may require membership on
+[prometheus-developers@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-developers).

 ## Source Code Headers